-Table 19 on page 155 cross references the LLDB and KDB subcommands.
-In some cases it is possible that several KDB subcommands may be required to perform the same function as a single command in LLDB.
+Table 19 cross references the Ildb and kdb subcommands.
+In some cases, it is possible that several KDB subcommands may be required to perform the same function as a single command in LLDB.
 In such cases, all of the appropriate KDB subcommands are listed.
 Also note that even though the subcommands perform approximately the same function, there are often differences between the syntax for the LLDB and KDB subcommands.
 Refer to the AIX documentation on the LLDB and KDB subcommands for more information.
-Table 19 on page 155 is ordered alphabetically by LLDB subcommand:
+Table 19 is ordered alphabetically by LLDB subcommand.

 Table 19.
-A Comparison of Ildb and kdbSubcommands
+A Comparison of Ildb and kdb Subcommands